Accord-Project/CODE-ACCORD/README.md

 | metadata        | Additional information of sentence (i.e. original approved document from which the sentence is extracted) |
 | tagged_sentence | Sentence with tagged entity pair                                       |
 | relation_type   | Category of the relation in between the tagged entity pair                     |

+More details about CODE-ACCORD, including the data annotation process and category distribution, will be available with our paper: **CODE-ACCORD: A Corpus of Building Regulatory Data for Rule Generation towards Automatic Compliance Checking**, which is currently under review.